pnor/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+When the user is not wearing a mask, it will say “NO MASK” and the user will know they need to put on a mask.
+When a user is wearing a mask, it will say “MASK ON, PROCEED”, and the user can enter the area

 1. When does it fail?
+Application fails when it can detect a face at all.

 1. When it fails, why does it fail?
+Can fail to detect faces due to poor lighting.
+Application can fail if object or camera is in motion Application can not differentiate between people of color.
+Applications will only identify people of color without a mask or glasses.

 1. Based on the behavior you have seen, what other scenarios could cause problems?

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+Likely not initially, as they wouldn’t
+Do they have a very thick beard where a mask would usually be placed?
+Do they have the mask partially on?
+Are they wearing a mask with a face on it?

 1. How bad would they be impacted by a miss classification?

+Not so bad, there would be a human monitor.

 1. How could change your interactive system to address this?

+Take different angles of pictures, adding to our sample for ml model.

 1. Are there optimizations you can try to do on your sense-making algorithm.

+Take different angles of pictures, adding to our sample for ml model.

 ### Part D
 ### Characterize your own Observant system